nietras/dotnet-proposals/span-sort.md

 ### Updates
 UPDATE 1: Change API to be defined as extension methods.
 UPDATE 2: Add compounded type usage.
+UPDATE 3: Add link to BinarySearch and point on the pattern used.

 ### Existing Sort APIs
 A non-exhaustive list of existing sorting APIs is given below for comparison.